akiutoslahti/ohtu-miniprojekti2018/documentation/Sprint/2/sprint_2_retrospect.md

 * We delivered what was asked in great fashion and without deadline driven development!

 ### Mad Topics
-* Silent Failing on web tests: <form> hiding inside a <p> element caused tests to fail for apparently no reason.
+* Silent Failing on web tests: &lt;form> disappearing inside a &lt;p> element caused tests to fail for apparently no reason.
 This was a pain to debug.
 	* We discussed about adding HTML-validating system to our process, but decided that's of low priority, especially since we were unsure if it would catch this kind of a problem.
 On a more general level, it's relevant to consider the whole render process and be aware of e.g. JS affecting the end result.